 Cybersecurity vs. Network Security vs. Information SecurityCybersecurity, network security and info security each serve a specific purpose in your security infrastructure By: Secureworks

 We are in a time where businesses are more digitally advanced than ever, and as technology improves, organizations’ security postures must be enhanced as well.
 Failure to do so could result in a costly data breach, as we’ve seen happen with many businesses.
-Threat actors are going after any type of organization, so in order to protect your business’s data, money and reputation, it is critical that you invest in an advanced security system.
+The cybercrime landscape has evolved, and threat actors are going after any type of organization, so in order to protect your business’s data, money and reputation, it is critical that you invest in an advanced security system.
 But before you can start developing a security program for your organization, it’s critical that you understand the different types of security and how they all work together.

 What is Information Security?